simoncozens/simoncozens.github.io/_posts/2023-02-02-mark-to-base.md

 But course type design is somewhat different - I know that glyphs are *not* made up of interchangeable building blocks in the way that software programs are, and that the addition of one component may require a change of shape to make room, or a change of connecting stroke, or whatever.

 > <img src="https://github.com/simoncozens/simoncozens.github.io/raw/master/images/nnn.png">
+>
 > It would be nice if these were the same base.
 But they're not.

 Even so, however, there will be places where you *can* use this technique (especially, for example, in fonts supporting multi-level conjunct stacks).
-So planning ahead, spotting potential commonalities between glyphs (maybe several glyphs get adjusted in the *same way*, so these could be split into a separate base glyph), and trying to think systematically about component reuse and anchor attachment is the only way to avoid "glyphset explosion" in a font with many conjunct glyphs.
+So planning ahead, spotting potential commonalities between glyphs (maybe several glyphs get adjusted in the *same way* when different things are added to them, so these could be split into a separate base glyph), and trying to think systematically about component reuse and anchor attachment is the only way to avoid "glyphset explosion" in a font with many conjunct glyphs.

 Let's finish by thinking about why you might, and might not, want to use the anchor attachment technique to reduce your glyphset.